A light and whipped version of the traditional American buttercream.

 No, you don’t have to have a stand mixer to make this recipe.
 You can use an electric hand mixer.
 You’ll just have to stand there and mix for five minutes, but it is do-able.

-This post contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

 Video:

-***I write recipes using volume (cups) measurements because here in the U.S., this is what people are used to seeing and using.
-For weight in metric measurements, click the ‘metric’ button under the ingredients in the recipe card.
-The weights are converted by a program, not me, and it’s a best guess.
-Please note that because I develop recipes using ‘cups’ I can’t guarantee that weighing the ingredients will produce the exact same results.
+Note About Recipe Measurements: I write recipes using volume (cups) measurements because here in the U.S., this is what people are more familiar with and I don’t want anyone to feel intimidated when baking.
+For metric/weight measurements, click the ‘metric’ button under the ingredients in the recipe card below.
+The weights are converted by a program, not me, and it’s just a best guess.
+I can’t guarantee that weighing the ingredients will produce the exact same results, since I test recipes using volume measurements.

-Whipped Vanilla American Buttercream Frosting
+Whipped Vanilla Buttercream Frosting (American Buttercream)

 Ingredients